josephdpurcell/readachangelog/README.md

 ## Limitations

 There are no shortage of opinions on CHANGELOG.md format, including filename.
+See [Keep a Changelog](https://keepachangelog.com/) and [Common Changelog](https://common-changelog.org/).
 This project requires `CHANGELOG.md` to be at the root of the package and is published to the [NPM repository](https://www.npmjs.com/).
 A LOT of packages do not have this.
+So, this project does extra logic to accommodate unconventional file names, see [lookup.md](https://github.com/josephdpurcell/readachangelog/tree/main/docs/lookup.md).

 This project does not read commit messages or GitHub release pages.